Achieving energy democracy in Bristol’s City Leap?

 The panel felt that this research project would produce some very valuable findings, with practical outputs of significance for energy democracy and stakeholder governance here in the South West, as well as nationally.

 Their research investigates possible forms of democratic participation in Bristol City Council’s City Leap initiative.
 City Leap is a series of energy and infrastructure investment opportunities - in energy efficiency, smart technologies, low carbon heat generation and delivery, and low/no emission transport infrastructure - designed to accelerate the transition towards a cleaner, greener Bristol.

-The intended outcome of the funded research proposal is the creation of a citizen advisory board (or similar) to join the City Leap Venture, with buy-in from key stakeholders in neighbourhoods and communities in Bristol, Bristol City Council’s democracy agenda, the community energy sector, and the City Leap project.
+A possible model that will be explored in the research will be the creation of a citizen advisory board (or similar) to join the City Leap Venture, with buy-in from key stakeholders in neighbourhoods and communities in Bristol, Bristol City Council’s democracy agenda, the community energy sector, and the City Leap project.
 This will involve interviews with key stakeholders in each of these sectors and a facilitated meeting. which will lead to the development of a set of processes, structure, and practical guidance for supporting the operations of this board.